Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Universal’s 25th Anniversary Concert Series – admission

-The Anniversary Concert Series performances are included with regular admission to Universal Studios Florida.
-This is very similar to Mardi Gras, the springtime event at the park; however, unlike Mardi Gras, there is no parade – this event is just a “free” concert for guests who are coming to the parks.
+The Anniversary Concert Series performances were included with regular admission to Universal Studios Florida.
+This was very similar to Mardi Gras, the springtime event at the park; however, unlike Mardi Gras, there was no parade — the event was simply a “free” concert for guests already in the park.

 Concert-only ticket

-In years past, Universal has offered a slightly-discounted admission ticket to Universal Studios Florida on concert nights.
-This pass wasn’t specifically for the concert venue; instead, it allowed admission to the park after a set time (typically, 7:00 pm), which then enabled access to the concert (and everything else that Universal Studios has to offer, of course).
-For guests wishing to get in line early in the morning or afternoon for a good position at the concert, however, they needed to purchase regular full-day admission.
+In years past, Universal had offered a slightly discounted admission ticket to Universal Studios Florida on concert nights.
+This pass wasn’t specifically for the concert venue; instead, it allowed admission to the park after a set time (typically 7:00 pm), which then enabled access to the concert (along with everything else Universal Studios had to offer).
+For guests wishing to get in line early in the morning or afternoon for a good position at the concert, however, regular full-day admission was required.

 Power Passes

-Guests with Power Passes (one of the various annual passes offered), please note that your admission to Universal Studios Florida is blacked out from June 13 to August 13, 2015.
-However, on concert dates, your pass is valid after 5:00 pm – which means you can attend the June 13th Huey Lewis and the News performance and/or the June 20th Goo Goo Dolls finale concert.
-(Just don’t expect to have a front spot!)
+Guests with Power Passes (one of the various annual passes offered) had their admission to Universal Studios Florida blacked out from June 13 to August 13, 2015.
+However, on concert dates, the pass was valid after 5:00 pm — which meant guests could attend the June 13 Huey Lewis and the News performance and/or the June 20 Goo Goo Dolls finale concert.
+(They just couldn’t expect to snag a front spot!)

 Universal’s 25th Anniversary Concert Series – park attractions

-Usually, these concerts are scheduled before Universal Studios Florida’s closing time.
-This may lead you to the question, “Does Universal keep the regular attractions running after the concert starts?”
-The answer is yes – all the regular rides, shows, etc. continue operating as usual until the park closes (either 9:00 or 10:00 pm, depending upon the concert date).
+Usually, these concerts were scheduled before Universal Studios Florida’s closing time.
+This led many to ask, “Did Universal keep the regular attractions running after the concert started?”
+The answer was yes — all the regular rides, shows, and other attractions continued operating as usual until the park closed (either 9:00 or 10:00 pm, depending on the concert date).

 Universal’s 25th Anniversary Concert Series – tips and insider secrets

-There is no concert seating; it is all general seating – or, really, general standing.
-The Universal Music Plaza is an open field, so to speak, so you get to watch the concert from wherever it is that you’re standing when they start playing music.
-There is no VIP area to upgrade to, and no special viewing area for guests with Express Passes or those staying at Universal’s on-site hotels.
+There was no concert seating; it was all general standing.
+The Universal Music Plaza was essentially an open field, so guests watched the concert from wherever they were standing when the music started.
+There was no VIP area to upgrade to and no special viewing area for guests with Express Passes or those staying at Universal’s on-site hotels.

 How far in advance should I get there?

-If you want to be somewhat close to the stage, you need to get to the Universal Music Plaza at least three to six hours before the concert starts – the more popular the band, the earlier you need to get there.
-Saying that the Plaza gets very crowded is a bit of an understatement.
-If there is a band playing and you want to be close, plan on getting there early.
+Guests who wanted to be somewhat close to the stage needed to get to the Universal Music Plaza at least three to six hours before the concert began — and the more popular the band, the earlier they needed to arrive.
+Saying that the Plaza got very crowded was an understatement.
+If a band was playing and guests wanted to be close, they had to plan on getting there early.

 Universal Music Plaza – empty